UnbendableStraw/homepod-restore/README.md

 # How to restore the first generation A1639 Apple HomePod!

-> [!CAUTION]
+> [!WARNING]
-HomePods restored via USB with 18.1 appear to have a chance of being re-bricked when set-up and factory reset with certain Apple IDs.
-We are looking into this.
-Do not try a USB restore unless your HomePod is already bricked!
+> 18.2 will be released soon, and 18.1 will become unsigned and unrestorable.
+It's unknown yet whether we will be able to use the same steps / tools to restore with.
+There may be more work needed for USB Restores to continue working with 18.2+.
+We will know when it is released!

 ## Disclaimer

 READ THROUGH THE COMPLETE GUIDE FIRST BEFORE TOUCHING **_ANYTHING!_** Then, re-read it again before you attempt an actual restore, as steps / software may have changed.

 You perform all of this at your own risk with no promises, guarantees, warranty, whatever.
 Mistakes made with software can be restored with software, but mistakes made with hardware may need repair.
 Approach with care.
+Only USB Restore as a last resort.

 This guide was tested on Apple Silicon / Intel with MacOS.
 It _should_ work on Linux, but do not ask me for help here.
 Ask in the [discord server](https://discord.gg/track44).
 Feel free to contribute steps to getting other platforms working.